GeoffB6000/minimal-computing/Knight - "Making Space: Feminist DH and a Room of One's Own".md

 - Should we keep a checklist for every project to see whether it is "minimal enough?"
 "Does this mean we are no longer minimal?
 I guess the question to ask is why does this matter?"

-- Going minimal opens up possiblilities that would otherwise be locked.
+- Going minimal opens up possibilities that would otherwise be locked.
 "The minimalism of the project's financial and administrative needs made it less likely that anyone would tell me no."
 - minimalism as choice vs. minimalism as necessity